 Various lawsuits, claims, proceedings and investigations are pending involving us and certain of our subsidiaries.
 Depending on the amount and the timing, an unfavorable resolution of some or all of these matters could materially affect our business, financial condition, results of operations or cash flows.
 Except as noted below, there were no new material legal proceedings or material developments to the pending legal proceedings that have been previously reported in Part I, Item 3 of our Annual Report on Form 10-K for the fiscal year ended October 31, 2009.
-In addition to the matters reported in our Annual Report on Form 10-K for the fiscal year ended October 31, 2009.
-In addition in the ordinary course of business which we do not believe to be material to our business, financial condition, results of operations or cash flows.
+In addition to the matters reported in our Annual Report on Form 10-K for the fiscal year ended October 31, 2009, we are, or may become, involved in routine litigation in the ordinary course of business which we do not believe to be material to our business, financial condition, results of operations or cash flows.

 Consumer Class Action and City of Los Angeles Litigation-Grand Theft Auto: San Andreas.
-As described above in Note 11 of Part I, on or about January 29, 2010, we entered into a settlement agreement with the plaintiffs in all of these cases, except the LA City Attorney, that would resolve their claims on a non-class basis.
-On February 10, 2010, the parties sent the SDNY Court a proposed stipulation and order dismissing the plaintiffs' claims.
-Should the SDNY Court enter the parties' agreed order, plaintiffs also will withdraw their interlocutory appeal, finally concluding their lawsuits.
+As described above in Note 11 of Part I, all of these cases have now been resolved.
+In January 2010, we entered into a settlement agreement with the individual plaintiffs to resolve their claims on a non-class basis, on non-material financial terms, and the SDNY Court dismissed their case on February 16, 2010.
+The LA City Attorney action was thereafter dismissed by stipulation of the parties on May 4, 2010.